dtpln/t6cine/README.md

 ```
 - Plutonium full path: `%localappdata%\Plutonium\storage\t6`

-Then, open your game, open the in-game console with `~`, and type `/fs_game mods/mp_t6cine`.
+Then, open your game, open the in-game console with `~`, and type `/fs_game mods/t6cine`.
+Alternatively you can use the mods menu list.

-You can also create a shortcut of your client's executable and add the following parameter to the target line : `+set fs_game "mods/mp_t6cine"`.
+You can also create a shortcut of your client's executable and add the following parameter to the target line : `+set fs_game "mods/t6cine"`.
 This will automatically launch the mod when you open the game.

 Alternatively, you can edit the included `.bat` file to run the game with the mod loaded automatically for Plutonium.